ckh9723/Automatic-Number-Plate-Detection/README.md

 # Automatic-Number-Plate-Detection
 A number plate detection program witten in JAVA.
-The program attempt to localize number plate from images by looking for rectangles using pixel values and width/height ratio of number plate.
+The program attempt to localize number plate by looking for rectangles in images using pixel values and width/height ratio of number plate.

 ## Implementation steps: